wangshuangkc/HeadFirstDesignPatterns/README.md

 * Favor composition over inheritance
 * Program to interfaces, not implementations
 * Strive for loosely coupled designs between objects that interact
+* Classes should be open for extension but closed for modification.

 ## OO Patterns